 In fact, more and more people are visiting every year.
 Since 1995, tourism numbers have steadily risen in Ecuador and culminated in more than 1.5 million people visiting in 2014.

 The Galapagos Islands alone receive over 200,000 visitors per year, but the islands are actually in danger of being over-touristed.
 Just BEING there puts a strain on the ecosystem, so we’ll leave it up to your own conscience.
-It’s expensive to travel there, too, so we’ll leave that up to your wallet.
+Galapagos Tours are also expensive too, so we’ll leave that up to your wallet.

 Is it Safe to Visit Ecuador Right Now?

 How dangerous is Ecuador at the moment then?
 Well for tourists, Ecuador is mostly safe to visit at the moment.
 However, autumn 2019 has seen widespread protests breaking out against the government.
 These have on occasion ended in violence and may result in curfews and closures.
 Life goes on, the protests have not crippled the county or tuned into a dangerous free for all.
 That said, it may be wise to check the news reports for updates before booking a trip to Ecuador at this time.

 Pretty much ALL of Ecuador is safe except for the 20-kilometre exclusion zone along the Colombian border.
 To be fair, it’s an exclusion zone, so you won’t be able to travel there anyway.